SOEP-Group/SOEP-Visualizer/README.md

 # SOEP

-The Satellite Orbit and Event Predictor (SOEP) is a website that calculates and visualizes when satellites pass a specified geographical location, collision risks between two chosen satellites, orbital trajectories, and re-entry of satellites.
+SOEP (Satellite Orbit and Event Predictor) is a website that calculates and visualizes when satellites pass a specified geographical location, collision risks between two chosen satellites, orbital trajectories, and re-entry of satellites.
 It offers 3D visualizations of the earth and its active satellites in real-time.

 # Installation